 FISMA High systems

-There are some specific cases where the product is classified “FISMA High”.
+There are some specific cases where the product is categorized “FISMA High”.
 This would usually only happen due to your product handling extremely sensitive information or being critical to normal government function.
 AWS GovCloud has received a FedRAMP JAB Provisional ATO at the High level.

-Note however that when partner agencies assert that of course their product will be FISMA High, 18F often finds upon examination that a product should be really be judged FISMA Moderate or FISMA Low… So don’t discard cloud.gov or AWS as options before probing that point carefully!
+Note however that when partner agencies assert that of course their product will be FISMA High, TTS often finds upon examination that a product should be really be judged FISMA Moderate or FISMA Low… So don’t discard cloud.gov or AWS as options before probing that point carefully!

 See cloud.gov page on deploying static sites.